-Today we hear from ecologist Dorothy Boorse about her exposure to evolution during her childhood through college years.
-Tomorrow she will remind us that love comes before being right—even on evolution.
+In this article, we hear from ecologist Dorothy Boorse about her exposure to evolution during her childhood through college years.
+Next she will remind us that love comes before being right—even on evolution.

 I remembered back to my own school years when a shy, kind man with thinning hair taught middle school science in our small Christian school.
 A poster hung on the wall.
 It showed a progression of supposed pre-human forms.
 Under each was an explanation for why it was a fraud.
 The whole poster mocked the entire idea of evolution—using Piltdown man as Exhibit A, but also calling many other scientific findings fraud.
 The poster seemed to suggest that that scientific fraud was so obvious a twelve year old like myself could see it, but so difficult to understand that the entire scientific community was befuddled.
 My friends and I loved the idea, tickled that we somehow knew something experts didn’t.